 This is vital as your ‘shop front’ in China.
 A site needs to be optimized for Chinese search terms, hosted on a Chinese server (for speed) and built to cater for prospective tourists and local operators.

 Most Chinese sites have an instant customer service messaging system.
 It is also important to feature quality Chinese content, consider how you are catering for the Chinese visitor and what sets your service apart?
-A quality site will be optimised for Chinese keyword searches & run smoothly in Mainland.
+A quality site will be optimized for Chinese keyword searches & run smoothly in Mainland.

 Visibility on Baidu (China’s Google)

 Baidu is the number one search engine in China with 70% of all online research conducted here.
-Your site and content posted needs to be visible here based on Mandarin Character keyword searches, e.g ‘Las Vegas Tourism’ or Las Vegas Hotel’.
+Your site and content posted need to be visible here based on Mandarin Character keyword searches, e.g ‘Las Vegas Tourism’ or Las Vegas Hotel’.

 It can take time to appear in the natural search results but this will drive the highest quality traffic as users are already searching on this topic.

 Travel forums are important for Vegas tourist services.
 There are many specific threads dedicated to conversations about US travel, here you can build a reputation by posting as Chinese tourists with positive reviews and feedback, this is far more effective than if it is an official promotion, the Chinese really trust peer reviews.

 Local operators also discuss partnerships and trade tips in forums, you can create genuine interest from qualified prospects if you build your e-reputation.

 Chinese Social Media